Jasminehh/movie-recommender/README.md

 ### Collaborative Filtering

 - Memory-based models are based on similarity between items or users, where we use cosine-similarity.
-- Model-based model is based on matrix factorization where we use SVD to factorize the matrix.
+- Model-based model is based on matrix factorization where we use NMF to factorize the matrix.

 #### Model Strategy 1: Memory-Based Collaborative Filtering - Cosine Similarity
 - User-Item Collaborative Filtering: “Users who are similar to you also liked …”
 - Item-Item Collaborative Filtering: “Users who liked this item also liked …”

-A distance metric commonly used in recommendation systems is cosine similarity, where the ratings are seen as vectors in n-dimensional space and the similarity is calculated based on the angle between these vectors.

 #### Step 1: Create the user-item matrices for both testing and training data.